mikewoodld/FileMaker/Useful Tools/Color Library/README.md

 If you do change the character, you'll need to modify and then run the included script to update the "manual" records.

 You can export these records (as a .mer) to import them into your FileMaker solution, but you'll need to recreate the database fields.
 See chapter 2.1 for info.

+<h3> IMPORTANT </h3>
+If you downloaded this file before 18:00 CST 07/23/2020, some swatches were broken.
+It has been updated/fixed.
+If you don't want to download the new version, there is a script in the old version that will automatically fix the swatches for you.